 ZARA is one of the largest fashion apparel companies in the world.
 They opened their gates during the late 1900s, in Spain, followed by a speedy global expansion.
 Their market focuses is on minimal and party fashion for women and men.
 They have created their name in the market for their non-toxic clothing.

 Another aspect supporting ZARA’s successful stance is its marketing efforts.
-Marketing changes over the years, catering to the needs and trends of the current times and now, the majority of successful campaigns have moved on to various digital platforms.
-If you are interested in learning how to do successful marketing today, check out our Free MasterClass on Digital Marketing 101 by the CEO and Founder of IIDE, Karan Shah, to learn more about today’s successful marketing.
+Marketing changes over the years, catering to the needs and trends of the current times, and now, the majority of successful campaigns have moved on to various digital platforms.
+If you are interested in learning how to create successful digital marketing strategies today, check out our Free MasterClass on Digital Marketing 101 by the CEO and Founder of IIDE, Karan Shah, to learn more about today’s successful marketing.

 Do you want to learn about the key to ZARA’s success in the fashion apparel industry?
 In this case study, we will learn about the SWOT Analysis of ZARA and answer the same.
-Before we begin, let us learn more about ZARA, its founding, products, financial status and competitors.
+To gain a better understanding you can also check out ZARA’s Business Model.
+Now, let us learn more about ZARA, its founding, products, financial status, and competitors.